chezbananas/manjaro-osu-for-dummies/README.md

 everything should be working at this point, if it doesn’t then look through these three forum posts for additional troubleshooting steps:

 also this is a bibliography:

 marshnello guide: https://osu.ppy.sh/community/forums/topics/1248084

-osu-wine by forefront: https://osu.ppy.sh/community/forums/topics/794952 OTD guide by iodine: https://osu.ppy.sh/community/forums/topics/1340468
+osu-wine by forefront: https://osu.ppy.sh/community/forums/topics/794952

+OTD guide by iodine: https://osu.ppy.sh/community/forums/topics/1340468

-https://www.youtube.com/watch?v=ceQZw-Ot9r8 guide on auto mounting HDDs
+guide on auto mounting drives: https://www.youtube.com/watch?v=ceQZw-Ot9r8

 if it’s still broken then if i know you feel free to ping me and i’ll see what i can do but idk wtf i’m doing tbh i just know this worked for me on 3 different machines